Connor-Madden/PeachInterfaces/README.md

    **Filter** items in the catalogue to refine results.
    **Log Out** and return to the login page (**Bright Red Button**).

-   **User Privileges**
    As a user, you can:
    **Search** for clothing items to find what you like.
    **Filter** items in the catalogue to narrow your selection.
    **Browse** images of each item.
    **Log Out** and return to the login page (**Bright Red Button**).

-9. **Test the Application**
+9. **Test the Application**:

-   To switch to the testing branch and test the backend code, run the following command in the project directory:
+   To switch to the testing branch and test the backend code, run the following command(s) in the project directory:
    ```git checkout Backend-Iteration1``` or ```git checkout Backend-Iteration2```

 ## Upcoming Features